If you’ve never had lamb saag, it’s time to fix that. It’s is a nicely spiced lamb curry with spinach, green chilies and cilantro. Just really tasty.

 Pre-cook the lamb

-- Add the lamb, spice mix and salt to a small pot.
+- Add the lamb, curry powder and salt to a small pot.
 Cover with chicken stock and bring to a simmer.

 - Cook until the lamb is tender.
 This takes as long as it takes.
 Once you can insert a fork into the lamb without resistance it's ready.